78 Fifth Field Company Lane

-- Strong interpersonal and communication skills (written and oral), an understanding of the dynamics of human relations and the ability to communicate effectively with students and with others in the department and the university.
+- Excellent interpersonal and communication skills (written and oral), an understanding of the dynamics of human relations and the ability to communicate effectively with students, staff and senior administration in the university.

 - Excellent organizational skills and the ability to work independently.

 - Ability to work effectively under pressure and cope with demands on time and energy especially during peak periods of the academic year.

 - Evaluation of the severity of client concerns to determine the most appropriate intervention.